Cyclists on the train and the Twin Coast Cycle Trail

 The Twin Coast Cycle Trail runs alongside our railway line between Kawakawa and Taumarere, and the whole east-west Twin Coast Cycleway, between Opua and the Hokianga was opened for Christmas 2016.

 The Twin Coast Cycleway begins from the east coast beside Opua Harbour and follows the Waikare estuary, westwards.
 The cycle way is flat, easy to ride and perfect for families.
 It provides views of the estuary connecting to the Kawakawa River.
-The cycle trail runs over five bridges; over the rail tunnel 80 metres long – currently closed; and alongside the mangroves on the shores of the upper reaches of the Kawakawa River.
+The cycle trail runs over five bridges; over the rail tunnel 80 metres long; and alongside the mangroves on the shores of the upper reaches of the Kawakawa River.
+The tunnel is closed at present, please do not attempt to travel through it.
+Please use the track going over the top, thank you.

 Long Bridge, Taumarere

 The railway bridge, called “Long Bridge”, at Taumarere has been re-piled.
 All 33 piers/abutments have been completed, and the rails are now fixed in place on the top.

 The cycleway is the responsibility of FNDC – please see the Council website and Twin Coast Cycle trail website for further information.